prog4biol/pfb2019/README.md

 Sometimes you want to download and use someone else's repository.

 Let's clone the course material.
+Make sure to not clone a repository in an existing git repository.

 Let's do it!